-In times of yore Beijing consisted of an outer city and an inner city, with the imperial city (otherwise known as Forbidden City, or the Former Imperial Palace) contained in the inner city.
+In times of yore, Beijing consisted of an outer city and an inner city, with the imperial city (otherwise known as Forbidden City, or the Former Imperial Palace) contained in the inner city.
 Altogether there were 20 city gates.
 Entering or exiting these gates by carts and horses was governed by hard-and-fast regulations.
-The following is a brief introduction of it.
+The following is a brief introduction to it.

 There are nine gates for the inner city which used to be on what is today's Second Ring Road.

-Second, Xuanwu Gate, or Gate of MIlitary Virtue.
-Known in the old days as Gate of Complaisant Rule, it was the gate for prison vans.
+Second, Xuanwu Gate, or Gate of Military Virtue.
+Known in the old days as the Gate of Complaisant Rule, it was the gate for prison vans.
 Felons sentenced to death by decapitation were escorted through this gate to the executioner's ground at Caishikou south of the city.